AJ Reid

 Irrevocable

-When Tess Williams, a neonatal intensive care unit nurse, finds her fiancé in bed with another woman, she is done with dating.
-Even if it means she won’t have a family of her own, because trust and honesty are that important to her.
-Hellbent on avoiding any temptation of the male kind, she makes one devastating mistake: nosediving into the solid chest of a Delta Force operator.
+When TESS WILLIAMS, a neonatal intensive care unit nurse, finds her fiancé in bed with another woman, she vows never to date again.
+Even if it means she won’t have a family of her own.
+Trust and honesty are that important to her.
+But the first crack in her resolve appears when she stumbles into the solid chest of a Delta Force operator.

 ⭐⭐⭐⭐⭐ Amazon review